eruption-project/eruption/docs/README.md

 ### Systems Architecture

-Overview of the architecture of Eruption
+Overview of the software-architecture of Eruption

 [ARCHITECTURE.md](ARCHITECTURE.md)